tudor-malene/Easygrid/README.md

 ## Upgrade

+#### Upgrading to 1.6.9.1
+ - Merge `_jqGridRenderer.gsp`
+ - when using inline editing with jqgrid, by default rows will enter editing mode on doubleclick

 #### Upgrading to 1.6.5
  You can add the resources via the resources plugin like this: ```<r:require modules="easygrid-jqgrid-dev,export"/>``` ,